makersacademy/CV/README.md

 ## Raefe Newton-Jones

-I am a Data Engineer with a particular interest in helping companies to turn machine learning models into production-ready software.
+I am a Software Engineer looking for a company with a mission I can really get behind, working collaboratively on improving peoples lives through innovation.
 The most enjoyable aspect of coding for me is writing a beautiful piece of code which is efficient, succinct and accessible.
 I love automating, in every arena possible.

 *<div align="center">"[Raefe] quickly impressed the teams he worked in with his quick grasp of what we were working on and began to contribute at a usable level even earlier than I had hoped.
 Raefe is going to make great contributions wherever he goes".  - Steven Hamblin, CEO, Dyad </div>*